Donald Gramm: Metropolitan Opera performances

 In the 1980–81 season he again sang only on tour, repeating his portrayal of Leporello; but in the 1981–82 season he appeared as Don Alfonso in a new production of Così fan tutte; on the tour he repeated his portrayal of Papageno.
 In 1982–83, his final season at the Met, Gramm alternated with Paul Plishka as Varlaam and Pimen in Boris Godunov, and repeated the role of Count Waldner in a new production premiere of Arabella on 10 February 1983.
 Patrick J. Smith, writing in Opera, described his performance as follows: "Donald Gramm, as Waldner, underplayed the role rather than making it into a broad-accented German buffo, and brought to life the inner pride of the down-at-heel nobleman.
 His first-act scene with Mandryka was a highpoint of the evening (this must be one of the most closely characterized duologues in opera); the clarity of his enunciation was exemplary."
 Gramm repeated the role 6 more times, giving his final performance at the Met in a matinee broadcast on March 5, 1983.
 In total he had appeared 230 times with the company.

 Death

 Gramm died of a heart attack in New York City on June 2, 1983.
 He was 56 years old.
 He had just finished a set of performances in Bellini's Norma with Sarah Caldwell and the Opera Company of Boston on May 29.
-His publicist said he had complained of chest pains in the last week, but otherwise appeared to be in good health.
+His publicist said he had complained of chest pains the previous week, but otherwise appeared to be in good health.